');

 About Reading, KS

-Reading is a small community in Kansas with a population of 195 residents.
-The median household income is $65,938 per year, which is near the national average.
-The median age in Reading is 35.9 years.
+Reading is a small community located in Kansas with a population of 195 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $65,938 per year, which is 12% below the national median of $75,149.
+The median age of 35.9 years is close to the US median age of 38.9 years.

 Cost of Living in Reading, KS